-Every trader shudders when he hears the words ‘Pattern Day Trader Rules as a major barrier to entry and many more go a few steps further and consider the rule a horrific stifling of trader activity in an otherwise free society, courtesy of the same nanny society that likes to regulate how big your soda can be, whether your children can eat ranch dressing with their school lunch, how muddy your vehicle can be or whether or not you can legally sell your daughter’s Girl Scout cookies in front of your home.
+Many see the Pattern Day Trader Rules as a major barrier to entry and many more go a few steps further and consider the rule a horrific stifling of trader activity in an otherwise free society, courtesy of the same nanny society that likes to regulate how big your soda can be, whether your children can eat ranch dressing with their school lunch, how muddy your vehicle can be or whether or not you can legally sell your daughter’s Girl Scout cookies in front of your home.

 Now, without proper guidance about the rules (the pattern day trading rules, not the Girl Scout cookie rule) and how to avoid being classified as a Pattern Day Trader.

 So, in a show of solidarity, go get yourself an extra large fountain soda (especially if you live in New York), retreat to your “safe space” and read on.

 In this article, we’ll throw light at the things that can label you as a pattern day trader, the rules that are applied to a PDT account and how you can trade around the rules without being classified as a PDT.